Categories

 • Higher risk than spot trading: Perpetual futures trading carries significantly higher risk compared to spot trading, especially if high leverage is involved.
 A 5% move against your trade can result in a 50% loss.

-• Volatility: One of the higher downsides of trading futures is the so-called “scam wick” when volatility is at its highest.
+• Volatility: One of the biggest downsides of trading futures is the so-called “scam wick” when volatility is at its highest.
 This is when the price suddenly wicks lower only to recover minutes later.
 BTC has experienced this type of movement several times, including the COVID crash and the start of the Ukraine-Russia conflict.

 Tips for Crypto Futures Trading